cetic/zwave2mqtt/addons/bash/README.md

 ## Configuration

-To use the both commande you need to put some broker information :
+To use both below commands, put some broker information :

 | Parameter | Name       | Default               |
 |:---------:|:----------:|:---------------------:|